Outbreak Response Plan

 STAFFING STRATEGY

 The facility will have no staffing shortages and will not operate under a contingency nor crisis staffing plan.
-(Required by NJDOH E.D.
-20-026.)
 The facility will secure additional staff in the event of a new COVID-19 or other infectious disease outbreak.

 COHORTING/RESIDENT PLACEMENT